 Howard Hyde Russell formed the Ohio Anti-Saloon League in 1893.
 In 1895, he helped form the Anti-Saloon League at the national level.
 It was through a merger of local and state temperance groups across the country.
 Russell was elected head of the national League.
 There he mentored future leaders of the league, including Wayne Wheeler and Ernest Cherrington.
 He later became head of the World League Against Alcoholism.

-Russell also established the Lincoln Legion to promote the signing of temperance pledge signing by children and other youths.
+Russell also established the Lincoln Legion.
+It was to promote the signing of temperance pledge signing by youths.
 It was later re-named the Lincoln-Lee Legion to attract Southerners.
 No good statistics exist.
 But it appears that millions of young people signed pledges to abstain from alcohol for life.

 Howard Hyde Russell is reported to have raised five million dollars to promote the temperance movement.
 That would be about $120,000,000 today.